vohaiphuc/cybersoft-be-airbnb/README.md

   - MySQL
   - Yarn package manager

-- In the future, the team plans to explore and integrate additional technologies such as SocketIO to enhance the backend functionality.
+- In the future, the team plans to explore and integrate additional technologies such as SocketIO and CircleCI to enhance the backend functionality.

 ## Installation